 Meditating colorfully: The recent popularity of adult coloring books has shown that people are interested in finding ways to bring art into their everyday lives, while helping to reduce anxiety and improve mood.
 Adult coloring books have been compared to a meditative exercise, forcing yourself to be present in the moment, while relaxing your brain.
 These coloring books also have a low barrier to entry and can be a great introduction to exploring the benefits of creativity.

+Creativity has remained a constant in how we see ourselves as people, especially in times of adversity.
 The best thing about making art — and one of the points that’s most misunderstood — is that it isn’t a skill, but rather, a process.